-44. Sale, dispensing or transportation of liquor
+44. Sale and dispensing of liquor

-- (1) The sale, dispensing and distribution of liquor is prohibited. - (2) The transportation of liquor is prohibited, except where the transportation of liquor is- - (a) in relation to alcohol required for industries producing hand sanitizers, disinfectants, soap or alcohol for industrial use and household cleaning products; - (b) for export purposes; or - (c) from manufacturing plants to storage facilities. - (3) No special or events liquor licenses may be considered for approval during the duration of the national state of disaster. - (4) The Cabinet member responsible for transport must, after consultation with the Cabinet members responsible for cooperative governance and traditional affairs, health, police and trade, industry and competition, issue directions for the transportation and storage of liquor.
+- (1) The sale, dispensing, and distribution of liquor- - (a) for off-site consumption; and - (b) for on-site consumption, is prohibited. - (2) The consumption of liquor in public places is prohibited. - (3) The tasting and selling of liquor to the public by registered wineries, wine farms, and other similar establishments registered as micro manufacturers, is prohibited. - (4) The transportation of liquor is prohibited, except where the transportation of liquor is- - (a) in relation to alcohol required for industries producing hand sanitizers, disinfectants, soap or alcohol for industrial use and household cleaning products; - (b) for export purposes; - (c) from manufacturing plants to storage facilities; or - (d) being transported from any licensed premises for safe keeping. - (5) No special or events liquor licenses may be considered for approval during the duration of the national state of disaster. - (6) The Cabinet member responsible for transport must, after consultation with the Cabinet members responsible for cooperative governance and traditional affairs, health, police and trade, industry and competition. issue directions for the transportation and storage of liquor. - (7) The sale, dispensing, distribution, transportation, and consumption of liquor in contravention of subregulations (1), (2), (3), and (4) is an offence.